Ready to say goodbye to student loan debt for good? Learn More

 • Wood stoves

 Additionally, filers may exempt up to $5,000 in equity interest in one motor vehicle.
-If a vehicle isn’t owned outright, this interest is calculated using the difference between the vehicle’s value and the outstanding loan value amount.
-For example, if a car is valued at $8,000 but the filers still owe $4,000 on the loan, they can exempt the $4,000 in value that they have invested in the vehicle.
+If a vehicle isn’t owned outright, this interest is calculated using the difference between the vehicle’s value and the outstanding loan amount.
+For example, if a car is valued at $8,000 but the filer still owes $4,000 on the loan, they can exempt the $4,000 in equity they have in the vehicle.

-Finally, if you did not use the total homestead exemption available to you, you can use up to $6,000 of the remaining unused homestead exemption to protect additional interest in tools of the trade, household goods, household furniture, appliances, and personal injury awards (which are discussed below).
+Finally, if you did not use the total homestead exemption available to you, you can use up to $6,000 of the remaining unused homestead exemption to protect additional interest in tools of the trade, household goods, household furniture, appliances, and personal injury awards.

-Maine does not offer a wage exemption.
-Meaning, if you have money in the bank from wages you’ve recently earned, these are not explicitly exempt.
-However, you can use some of the unused homestead exemption remainder (up to $6,000) outlined above to safeguard unspent wages.
+Maine doesn’t offer a wage exemption.
+So, if you have money in the bank from wages you’ve recently earned, these aren’t explicitly exempt.
+But you can use some of the unused homestead exemption remainder (up to $6,000) to safeguard your wages.

 • Alimony or spousal support